 Hearing protection devices are tested in a laboratory to determine how much noise they block from reaching your ears.
 This is called the Noise Reduction Rating or NRR.
-The EPA requires manufacturers to list the NRR on the hearing protection device's package.
+The EPA

-Noise Reduction Rating (NRR) NRR is measured in decibels The NRR is found on the earmuff or earplug package The higher the NRR number, the greater the protection Calculating the level of protection: (NRR - 7)/2 = NRR reduction Exposure level - NRR reduction = level of protection (33-7)/2 = 13 95dBA - 13 = 82 dBA (level of protection)
+Noise Reduction Rating (NRR)

+NRR is measured in decibels The NRR is found on the earmuff or earplug package The higher the NRR number, the greater the protection Calculating the level of protection:

+(NRR -7)/2 = NRR reduction

+Exposure level - NRR reduction = level of protection

+(33-7)/2 = 13

+95dBA - 13 = 82 dBA (level of protection)